 - Amount of content being added

 Metrics are all well and good, but how exactly do you collect this information?
 The best knowledge sharing platforms do it for you.
 Look for a knowledge sharing platform that provides reports on your key metrics.

 4. Foster A Culture Conducive To Sharing And Collaboration

 It takes hard work and planning to shift your company culture from knowledge hoarding to knowledge sharing.
 To create a culture where employees are comfortable sharing and collaborating, you must build an environment that is safe and rewarding.
 Encouraging knowledge sharing means encouraging risk, experimentation, and trial and error.
 Reward employees for sharing their ideas and taking risks; not just for being successful.

-So now what?
-Check out Part 2 of this post next week, where we will share tips on how to execute this strategy within your organization.
+You’ve learned some strategies to lay the groundwork for successful knowledge sharing, so now what?
+Check out Part 2 of this post for tips on how to put these strategies into action within your organization.